 Level 2: the sub-functions (‘boxes’) that are part of main functions, and their connections,

-Level n: the sub-functions of sub-functions, until the hierarchy depth where intra-aspect relations can be established, e.g. motor Function fulfilled by motor Product.
+Level n: the sub-functions of sub-functions, until the hierarchy depth where inter-aspect relations can be established, e.g. motor Function fulfilled by motor Product.

-Modelling shall be possible by configuring Function System Blocks (functions) and Transports (streams) to connect between them.
+Modelling shall be possible by configuring Function System Blocks (functions) and Transports (streams) or Interfaces to connect between them.

 Graphical symbols shall represent various Types of Function System Blocks, such as pump symbol to represent pump function or product, etc.